 It is the participant’s responsibility to apply, consolidate and submit the necessary documentation and pay all required fees.
 The fees total approximately $500 and the CAP positions are unpaid.
 The AIMG Program does not subsidize any participant costs related to involvement in the CAP.
 Participants are advised to consider seeking support from other entities and institutions, such as the Immigrant Access Fund.

 Throughout the placements, CAP participants are supervised by licensed physicians, and will be assessed at the level of an Alberta-trained final-year medical student.
-Participants are assessed by at least one physician during each 2-week placement, using mini-clinical evaluation exercises (mini-CEX) and weekly clinical assessment reports (CAR).
+Participants are assessed by at least one physician during each 2-week placement, using mini-clinical evaluation exercises (mini-CEX).

 All clinical assessors receive updated training on the aims and procedures of the CAP and will be using standardized tools for all assessments.
 More information on standard CAP assessment tools will be provided in the CAP program handbook which will be emailed to all confirmed participants prior to the commencement of their placements.